Editorial

 What skills or certifications command the highest salary premiums for MEP engineers?

-Professional Engineering (PE) licensure provides the largest salary boost, followed by specialized skills in building automation, energy modeling, and smart building systems.
-LEED AP credentials add $2,000-$10,000 annually, especially in sustainability-focused roles.
+Professional Engineering (PE) licensure provides the largest salary boost, followed by specialized skills in building automation, energy modeling, and smart-building systems.
+LEED AP credentials add $2,000 to $10,000 annually, especially in sustainability-focused roles.
 Engineers working in complex sectors like healthcare, biotech, or data centers often earn 5-10% premiums above standard market rates.